26 January 2021

 Isayama chose Armin to survive because Erwin would've made the story hard to write since it would've been out of character for Erwin to step aside and let chaos happen.

-To those who argue that "Erwin can't go on" for ANY reason: Imagine if you were in AOT world in Season 4, whose leadership would you follow - assuming they were alive: Hange?
+To those who argue that "Erwin can't go on": Imagine if you were in AOT world in Season 4, whose leadership would you follow - assuming they were alive: Hange?
 Levi?
 Eren?
 Armin?
 Pixis?
 Shadis?
-If you would rather follow Erwin than anyone else, then you know that he is the right choice.
+If you would rather follow Erwin than anyone else, then you know that he CAN go on.

 From an interview with Isayama: